Here are frequently asked questions and answers on time to fill and time to hire to help you plan, assess and optimize your hiring timeline:

 The Society of Human Resource Management (SHRM) reports an average time to fill of 42 days.
-Workable’s Benchmark tool, which gathers data from thousands of customers, presents time to fill categorized by industry and location.
-For example, the average global time to fill in Engineering is 59 days.
+Workable also found benchmarks on time to fill per industry.
+For example, the average global time to fill in Engineering is 62 days.

 Keep in mind that other companies may not calculate time to fill the same way as yours.
 Also, having a higher time to fill than other companies doesn’t necessarily mean that their recruiting process is more effective than yours.
 Track this metric internally and compare it over time.

 If you want to reduce time to fill, think of using more efficient recruiting strategies.
 Here are a few ideas: